 If you love oak trees as much as us, you’ve likely dreaded the deadly oak wilt disease.

 Well, pruning oak trees in summer increases their risk of oak wilt.
 Read on to learn why.

 Sap beetles – such as the picnic beetle, dusky sap beetle and strawberry sap beetle – buzz around your yard from April to August and are most active in June and July.

-After munching on a tree with oak wilt, these beetles fly to unaffected trees with pruning cuts or holes.
-Carrying oak wilt spores, those bugs unknowingly infect another tree – most often from April through mid-July.
-That’s why they're nicknamed the oak wilt beetle.
+After munching on a tree with oak wilt, these beetles fly to unaffected trees with pruning cuts or holes, carrying oak wilt spores with them and unknowingly infecting healthy trees.

-Because of this added risk, Davey experts avoid pruning oaks from April through August.
-Just to be safe.
+Because of this added risk, Davey experts avoid pruning oaks from April through August when the beetles and pathogens are active.

-Some tree trimming companies still do trim oak trees during this timeframe, which unnecessarily puts your trees and wallet in danger.
+Some companies still do trim oak trees during this timeframe, which unnecessarily puts your trees and wallet in danger.

-If one tree gets oak wilt, all oak trees in your yard are at risk.
+If one tree gets oak wilt, all oak trees in your yard are at risk, especially Red oaks.

 You have to remove the infected tree and treat the other oak trees with a fungicide to protect them.
 And, your arborist may recommend a mechanical intervention since oak wilt most commonly spreads between root systems.